waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Error Log
 - Turn #11355, #11370: Attempted to interact with elevator buttons on 5F and 4F.
 No text appeared.
 - Lesson: Elevator buttons may require a specific trigger or are non-functional in this state.
 Use stairs for floor transitions.
+- Radio Tower Event Conclusion: Team Rocket Executive defeated on 5F.
+Team Rocket announced their disbanding.
+- The Director mentioned a connection between the Clear Bell and the Tin Tower in Ecruteak City, with rumors of activity there.
+- Next Step: Head to Ecruteak City.